 “Enter his gates with thanksgiving and his courts with praise; give thanks to Him and praise His name” (Psalm 100:4).

-Simple requests of God, gratitude, a positive attitude are antidotes for anxiety
+Simple requests of God, gratitude, and a positive attitude are antidotes for anxiety.

 “Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.
 Finally, brothers, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable – if anything is excellent or praiseworthy- think about such things” (Philippians 4:6-8).